top of page

 My Reflections on Rebirth From the Sacred Mountains of Dewa Sanzan

-Through learning about Shugendō and meeting the yamabushi, I could truly feel the connection between nature and people, along with the faith that has continued in Japan for centuries.
+Walking along the cedar path of Mount Haguro, surrounded by the morning mist, I felt a deep sense of calm.
+Through learning about Shugendo and meeting the yamabushi, I could truly feel the connection between nature and people.
+This faith has continued in Japan for centuries.

-Whenever I return, it feels nostalgic — like coming back to where I truly belong, and being part of this Japan Heritage: Dewa Sanzan project felt almost like destiny.
+Dewa Sanzan is a very special place for me.
+My family has visited these sacred mountains for generations.
+I spent three years of high school at the foot of Mount Haguro.
+Whenever I return, it feels nostalgic—like coming back to where I truly belong.
+Being part of this Japan Heritage: Dewa Sanzan project felt almost like destiny.

 Through our different journeys across Japan with Japan Heritage, from Dewa Sanzan to the Nakasendo Trail, and more recently to Onomichi, I’ve come to realize one thing: travel in Japan always connects people, time, and their stories.